prgbono/pets/fever-pets/README.md

 # [Commit 'Sorting' (link)](https://github.com/FeverCodeChallenge/Francisco_Rios/commit/040fefcd6b4564f031f805d4e2ebd4d773caac1d)

-In the function `handleSortOptionChange` of the file `Home.tsx` we have used the array method [sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) to sort the pets.
+In the function `onSortOptionChange` of the file `Home.tsx` we have used the array method [sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) to sort the pets.
 This wasn't our first choice because this method modify the original array of data.
 They were:

 - [array.ToSorted](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/toSorted).
 This method is equal to `sort` except that it returns a new array sorted (without modifying the original) so this was the best way to proceed.
 Why did,'t we use?
 This method is quite new and there is no guarantee it will work properly in all browsers and devices.
 Besides, for avoiding typo errors, we would need to extend the prototype in the types which we could but not with such a short time available.
 - Create a second state.
 Discarded because it is not a good practice (we need to have in mind a render is done everytime a state changes)